 This is a good time to highlight her as an inspiring and spirited women taking her place in a very male sphere and playing a significant part in the First World War.
 I am putting her name forward for the Battersea Arts Centre’s request for nominations for Our Good Neighbours scheme of 12 plaques celebrating Battersea’s unsung heros which is intended as a permanent installation as part of their 12o years commemorations.
 Our Good Neighbours – Battersea Arts Centre

-Hilda Hewlett’s photograph for her pilot’s licence wearing large hat
+Hilda Hewlett’s photograph for her pilot’s licence wearing a large hat

 Hilda Beatrice Hewlett was born in 1864, the daughter of Rev George W Herbert, the vicar of St Peter’s Vauxhall, and his wife Louisa.
-She was one of nine children.
+She was one of eight children (one of whom had died age 3).
 She attended the National Art Training School in South Kensington where she specialised in woodwork, metalwork and needlework; three skills that served her well in her later aviation career.
 She spent time in Egypt with her parents when she was 19 and then at 21 trained as a nurse for a year at a hospital in Berlin.
 She was a fluent French speaker.
 Apparently, she only spoke French to Gustave Blondeau.

-Maurice was a lawyer.
-Maurice had been a partner in his family’s law firm and keeper of land revenue records.
+Maurice was a lawyer and had been a partner in his family’s law firm and keeper of land revenue records.
 However, in 1901, three years after writing a successful romantic novel, he gave up his profession for a literary career.